Felix-Hz/green-squares/README.md

 ### Fact of Day 89
 The number 42 is the angle in degrees for which a rainbow appears or the critical angle.

+### Fact of Day 90
+The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.